🏳️⚧️ trans rights are human rights 🏳️⚧️

 By fabricating bank statements and bypassing internal controls, he diverted nearly $25 million in investor monies to buy himself a private jet, luxury sports suites, and elite golf memberships.

-His actions forced the company into liquidation, leaving his own employees without paychecks and wiping out investments sourced from the retirement funds of ordinary workers.
+His actions forced the company into liquidation, leaving his own employees without paychecks and wiping out investments sourced from the retirement funds of ordinary workers like teachers and non-profit organizations dedicated to serving under-privileged people.

 Read on to discover how systemic failures in corporate governance allow predatory leadership to thrive at the expense of the public as well as pictures of what Chris Kirchner looks like and the watches he spent his ill gotten gains on.